gitpod-io/website/src/routes/docs/beta/configure/docker-image.md

 RUN brew install fzf
 ```

-When you are launching the Gitpod IDE, the local console will use the `gitpod` user, so all local settings, config file, etc. should apply to `/home/gitpod` or be run using `USER gitpod` (we no longer recommend using `USER root`).
+When you launch a Gitpod workspace, the local console will use the `gitpod` user, so all local settings, config file, etc. should apply to `/home/gitpod` or be run using `USER gitpod` (we no longer recommend using `USER root`).

 You can however use `sudo` in your Dockerfile.
 The following example shows a typical `.gitpod.Dockerfile` inheriting from `gitpod/workspace-full`: